 Almost all patients with cat-scratch disease report contact with cats, most of which are healthy.
 The specific location of the organism in the cat is unclear; however, periods of asymptomatic bacteremia occur in cycles.
 Infection is spread to humans via a bite or scratch.
 The cat flea transmits infection among cats and may be the cause of disease in humans who have not had contact with cats, although this theory is unproved.
 Children are most often affected.

-Unusual manifestations occur in 5 to 14% of patients:
+Unusual manifestations occur in 11 to 12% of patients:

 Lymph node biopsy may be done if cancer is suspected or if the diagnosis of cat-scratch disease needs to be confirmed.
 Diagnosis is suggested by characteristic histopathologic findings (eg, suppurative granulomas) or detection of organisms by immunofluorescence.